nautobot/nautobot-ansible/docs/getting_started/how-to-use/inventory.md

   - computed_fields
 ```

-Grouping requires `computed_fields: true`; it does not turn the option on for you.
+Grouping requires `computed_fields: true`; it does not turn the option on for you — if you set `group_by: [computed_fields]` without it, the plugin raises an `AnsibleError` naming the missing option (`group_by option "computed_fields" requires the "computed_fields" option to be set to True`) rather than silently producing no groups.

 !!! warning
     Two things to keep in mind.
 Nautobot renders every computed field for every object on every request, so enabling this against a large inventory adds real server-side work — leave it off unless you need it.
 And because computed field values are arbitrary rendered text, `group_by` on a field that renders free-form prose produces unusable group names; `keyed_groups` on a single composed field is the precise alternative.